IOTechSystems/xrt-examples/AzureSphere/docs/deploy-from-the-cloud.md

 the build/ directory in your current directory, called `xrt-app.imagepackage`

-To deploy the image from the cloud, follow the [Create a deployment](https://docs.microsoft.com/en-us/azure-sphere/deployment/create-a-deployment?tabs=cliv2beta) guide.
+To deploy the image from the cloud, follow the [Create A Deployment](https://docs.microsoft.com/en-us/azure-sphere/deployment/create-a-deployment?tabs=cliv2beta) guide.